“Integrity is not a feeling; it is a result of a repeatable process.” – Paul Mindra

 Privacy is a policy; Sovereignty is a fact.

-- Privacy is what a company promises you in their Terms and Conditions.
+- Privacy is what a company promises in their Terms and Conditions.

 Check A: The Residency Test

-Do you know exactly where your primary data and backups are physically stored?
-If the answer is “The Cloud,” you have failed the first step of the audit.
+Do we know exactly where our primary data and backups are physically stored?
+If the answer is “The Cloud,” we have failed the first step of the audit.

 Check B: The Jurisdictional Clause